mazyu36/aws-cdk/packages/aws-cdk-lib/aws-kinesisfirehose/README.md

 ## Destinations

-Amazon Data Firehose supports multiple AWS and third-party services as destinations, including Amazon S3, Amazon Redshift, and more.
+Amazon Data Firehose supports multiple AWS and third-party services as destinations, including Amazon S3, Amazon Redshift, Apache Iceberg tables, and more.
 You can find the full list of supported destination [here](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html).

-Currently in the AWS CDK, only S3 is implemented as an L2 construct destination.
+Currently in the AWS CDK, S3 and Iceberg destinations are implemented as L2 construct destinations.
 Other destinations can still be configured using L1 constructs.

 ### S3